 Woke up very early to the sound of lions in all directions, and upon going to get the morning's water, found very fresh spoor all around the water hole.
 The habitat was generally different, with good grass cover, and the tree savanna more closed, so I set off early with high hopes.
 I was contentedly collecting Lygodactylus bradfieldi when we walked into a lioness, apr.
 30 metres away, resting under a Shepherd's tree.
 Fortunately she decided that either we didn't look tasty enough for the days menu, or we were simply not a threat and she calmly trotted into the long grass and started calling.
 When we got to the place she had lain, we found a second spoor of a large male somewhere close.
+Whilst it was a pleasure seeing the lioness, we were pleased not to encounter the male.
 Whilst this grassy area had its disadvantage, in that it housed lion, I shortly thereafter sighted a Gerrhosaurus nigrolineatus, which was dispatched with dust shot, as it was a new locality record.
 The afternoon was taken off on account of the heat, and the storm clouds were building up.
 I waited expectantly for rain.
 Unfortunately the clouds dispersed at the last minute and we had only a small shower.
 Feeling thoroughly cheated, we turned in.